lopezelihezer/database-exercises/README.md

-The contents of this file are just basic sql exercises.
+The contents of this file are basic sql exercises.